TheHive-Project/Cortex/README.md

 + DNSDB\*: leverage Farsight Security's [DNSDB](https://www.dnsdb.info/) for Passive DNS.
 + DomainTools\*: look up domain names, IP addresses, WHOIS records, etc. using the popular [DomainTools](http://domaintools.com/) service API.
++ EmergingThreats\*: leverage Proofpoint's [Emerging Threats Intelligence](https://threatintel.proofpoint.com/) to assess the reputation of various observables and obtain additional and valuable information on malware.
 + File_Info: parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF files and much more.
 + FireHOLBlocklists: check IP addresses against the [FireHOL blocklists](https://firehol.org/).
 + GoogleSafebrowsing\*: check URLs against [Google Safebrowsing](https://www.google.com/transparencyreport/safebrowsing/).
++ HybridAnalysis\*: fetch [Hybrid Analysis](https://www.hybrid-analysis.com/) reports associated with hashes and filenames.
 + Hippocampe: query threat feeds through [Hippocampe](https://github.com/CERT-BDF/Hippocampe), a FOSS tool that centralizes feeds and allows you to associate a confidence level to each one of them (that can be changed over time) and get a score indicating the data quality.
 + JoeSandbox\*: analyze URLs and files using the powerful [Joe Sandbox](https://www.joesecurity.org/) malware analysis solution.
 + MaxMind: geolocation.